 - and the list goes on.

 We are not a civil society, are we?
-The fallout I had from family and friends was fascinating.
+The fallout I had with family and friends was fascinating.
 They all questioned my sanity to venture onto a road like this with little regard for my safety.

 I found speed bumps/humps within the suburbs to be intrusive and dangerous.
 I understand the purpose is to slow down motorists.
 I was driving a white 2002 VW Golf with under 80,000 kilometers (50,000 miles).
 Roadside markers identified some bumps; others appeared out of nowhere, especially while driving in the shadows along tree-lined streets.
-If not taken slowly, it felt as if your suspension was going to be ripped off your car or maybe suffer a cracked or broken sump.
+If not taken slowly, it felt as if your suspension was going to be ripped off your car or suffer a cracked or broken sump.
 Many times, I found these humps to be a solution in search of a problem.
-Troubling too was the number of bumps in relatively short distances.
+Troubling too was the number of bumps in short distances.
 Many parking areas, primarily shopping centers, business parks, select residential areas, or medical facilities, seem to favor this type of obstruction.

 In the United States, the Uniform Plumbing Code specifies that faucets “shall be connected to the water distribution system so that hot water corresponds to the left side of the fittings.”
 In our household kitchen, we have a single-handle hot and cold mixer water dispenser.
 It is located on the far side of the sink and operates horizontally along with the countertop.
 To dispense hot water, you open the tap away from you for the safety of young children.
 We, therefore, have a standard that applies countrywide.

-In South Africa, a country with a severe water shortage problem, more often than not, you have a hot water faucet and separately a cold-water tap.
+In South Africa, a country with a severe water shortage problem, often, you have a hot water faucet and separately a cold-water tap.
 Frequently these taps do not have an indicator as to whether they will dispense hot or cold water.
 Running water to test for temperature seems like an excessive waste.
 I used a shower at a holiday cottage in one situation and determined that the hot water came from the right-hand tap.
 The hand basin placed immediately outside the shower had hot water on the left.
 I could see the logic in that it made life easier for the plumber who routed the hot water closest to the respective taps.

 I found the absence of street names while driving a challenge.
 Many roads exist without reflecting their names.
 You get to an intersection and have no idea where you should turn due to the street not being named.
 I have often thought it must be a challenge for visitors knowing they need to turn left at Church Street, only to find Kerk Straat, the Afrikaans for Church Street.
 South Africa has eleven official languages.
 The street naming possibilities are endless.
 I did see some street names placed between tree branches, making them impossible to read unless you exited your car to take a closer look.
 Even Google Maps is a challenge.
 We were trying to find a specific retail store while driving in Worcester.
 Being wise, we searched using Google.
 Following directions, we ended up in a residential area far from the business district.

 There are challenges to driving in South Africa.
-I am behind a large truck/lorry that needed to make a tight left-hand turn onto a narrow farm road.
+I am behind a truck/lorry that needed to make a tight left-hand turn onto a narrow farm road.
 All is well.
 However, an impatient motorist behind me decides that high speed overtaking across double white lines is in order because he is in a hurry, and his time is critically important.
 I did take note of his license plate.

 I was disappointed that some large corporations are nowhere near as efficient as I would have expected.
 I started work in January 1968 for Mobil Oil in Rondebosch, a suburb of Cape Town.
-To open the Standard Bank checking the account for a direct deposit, I needed to provide an address and telephone number.
+To open the Standard Bank checking account for a direct deposit, I needed to provide an address and telephone number.
 I was living at home, so I used my parent’s residential address in nearby Claremont and provided the bank with my parent’s telephone number.